bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : Indicates whether or not the split horizon optimization is used when calculating metrics on this interface.
 A value of true indicates split horizon optimization is used.
+  Split horizon optimization is described in
+  {{I-D.ietf-babel-rfc6126bis}}, section 3.7.4.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

 babel-mcast-hello-seqno:
 : The current sequence number in use for multicast